Are British and American English the same language?

 Take your time researching the differences before you decide to go abroad, or if you decide to write using both forms of English.

 The most important point when writing is to make sure you are not mixing American and British English.
 The same goes for Canadian or Australian English.

 Decide on using one or the other before you start writing.
 You can check by using Grammarly, which can be set to either US or British English.

 It does take some time to get used to, but it’s not impossible to switch between the two.
 Think of it this way.

 It is definitely easier than learning a foreign language from scratch.
-With the different forms of English, you only have to swap some words for others, but it is still, just English.
+With the different forms of English, you only have to swap some words for others, but for native speakers, it is still, just English.